department-of-veterans-affairs/va.gov-team/platform/research/draft-documents/trauma-conversation-guide-template.md

 Thanks for joining us today!
 My name is [NAME].

-I'm joined by my social work colleague, [Name, who appears on camera with what they want to be called by the participant, not "Observer"].
-If you need support at any time during this call, please feel free to ask me to stop and for [Name] to help answer questions or provide support.
-I may ask [Name] to help provide support if needed.
+I'm joined by my social work colleague, [NAME, who appears on camera with what they want to be called by the participant, not "Observer"].
+If you need support at any time during this call, please feel free to ask me to stop and for [NAME] to help answer questions or provide support.
+I may ask [NAME] to help provide support if needed.

 I have a teammate who will be taking notes to make sure that we accurately represent your feedback.
 We won't link any notes to your name or other personal information.

 *(For sessions with a participant using a screen reader:)* [Usability Specialist NAME] is also in this meeting to help with any technical issues that may arise with your use of a screen reader during this session.

 I would like to get your preference on how many people are on this call.
-We can conduct a private session between the folks on this call right now, or we can invite [insert explicit number] of my teammates to join us.
+We can conduct a private session between the folks on this call right now, or we can invite one of my teammates to join us.
 They find it helpful to be able to watch these sessions to learn more about how Veterans use VA.gov, but we can also just share our notes with them after this session ends.
 Both are perfectly OK.
 What matters most to us is what’s most comfortable for you.

 Would you prefer a private session between us, or are you comfortable with another team member joining the call?
 *If OK with someone else joining:*